bethurban/my-comps-client/README.md

 This app uses the Zillow API to allow users to search an address and get details of comparable properties, including last sold date and price, square footage, etc. The Google Maps API is used to map all properties.

-This app also uses a Rails API (my-comps-api) to allow logged-in users to save searches.
+This app also uses a Rails API (my-comps-api: https://github.com/bethurban/my-comps-api) to allow logged-in users to save searches.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Installation

-To use this app, first clone my-comps-api.
+To use this app, first clone my-comps-api (https://github.com/bethurban/my-comps-api).
 Then run 'bundle install' and 'rails s -p 3001'.

 Then clone this repo, run 'bundle install', and run 'yarn start.'